Jabble/tamu-rdm-workshops/modules/data-gathering.md

 	 - Difficult to filter and sort and run many other operations on the data en masse.
 - Mixed types in columns, multiple pieces of information in one cell.
 	- Mixing text and numbers makes it difficult to do an operation on the column.

+From: Behlai, Christie and Pawlik, Aleksandra.
+"Formatting problems" Data Organization in Spreadsheets. [lesson](http://www.datacarpentry.org/spreadsheet-ecology-lesson/02-common-mistakes/)

+Using multiple tables
+Using multiple tabs
+Not filling in zeros
+Using problematic null values
+Using formatting to convey information
+Using formatting to make the data sheet look pretty Placing comments or units in cells
+Entering more than one piece of information in a cell Using problematic field names
+Using special characters in data
+Inclusion of metadata in data table
+Date formatting

 ### Exercise: Identify the problems
 What issues do you see with this arrangement of data?
 And what change should be made?